Cobresun/factfulnewsAndroid/README.md

 - Simply, easy to use, minimalist interface.
 - Browse what's most important in the world, not just what's personalized to you

-Coming soon:
-- Imbedded, simple article reader, for low data usage and minimalist design
-- Check the facts of statements right inside the article
-- Much more!

 ## Download on Google Play
 [Download app here](https://play.google.com/store/apps/details?id=com.cobresun.factfulnewsandroid).